marjoleinF/gamtree/README.md

 ```

 Note that by default, the `coef` method returns the local
-(node-specific) estimates, but we can obtain the global coefficient
+(node-specific) estimates, but we obtained the global coefficient
-estimates by specifying the `which` argument.
+estimates only through specifying the `which` argument (see also
+`?coef.gamtree`).

 We can plot the tree and the models fitted in each of the terminal
 nodes: